0%

 Information Asset Consequences from a Compromise

-Double click each Information Asset in the table below and refer to the Security Classification section.
+1. Double click each Information Asset in the table below and refer to the Security Classification section on the dialog that appears.

-A row for the worst case consequence arising from the compromise of the Information Assets Confidentiality, Integrity and/or Availability is listed.
+2. A row for the worst case consequence arising from the compromise of the Information Asset's Confidentiality, Integrity and Availability is listed.

 Manual Asset Registry Entry